-^{} Excluding a total of 1,345,000 shares purchased by the Company and retained as treasury shares as at 29 March 2023.
+Excluding a total of 1,345,000 shares purchased by the Company and retained as treasury shares as at 29 March 2024.

-NOTICE IS HEREBY GIVEN THAT the Thirty-First Annual General Meeting ("AGM") of Favelle Favco Berhad ("FFB" or the "Company") will be held as a fully virtual meeting entirely through live streaming from the online meeting platform on Monday, 26 June 2023 at 11.00 a.m. using the Remote Participation and Voting facilities ("RPV") provided by Tricor Investor & issuing House Services Sdn Bhd via the TIIH Online website at https:// tiih.online, for the purpose of considering and if thought fit, passing the following resolutions:
+NOTICE IS HEREBY GIVEN THAT the Thirty-Second Annual General Meeting ("AGM") of Favelle Favco Berhad ("FFB" or the "Company") will be conducted on a fully virtual meeting entirely through live streaming and online remote participation and voting from an online meeting platform on Wednesday, 12 June 2024 at 11.00 a.m. using the Remote Participation and Voting ("RPV") facilities provided by Tricor Investor & issuing House Services Sdn Bhd via the TIIH Online website at https://tiih.online, for the purpose of considering and if thought fit, passing the following resolutions: